" " " "

 09:10 – 09:30 Government Keynote: Less Red Tape, More Results – Unlocking Industrial Potential in Ontario Andrea Khanjin, Minister of Red Tape Reduction, Government of Ontario

-10:15 – 10:35 Case Study: Shifting Priorities for a Competitive Decarbonization Strategy: Does the Language, Tone and Sentiment need to evolve?
-Ashley Mercer, Senior Director Science & Technology Office of Energy Research and Development (OERD), Natural Resources Canada
+9:50 – 10:10 Case Study: Powering Canada’s Industrial Future through Innovation Ashley Mercer, Senior Director Science & Technology Office of Energy Research and Development (OERD), Natural Resources Canada

 TABLE 3: The AI Future: How can Artificial Intelligence shape an efficient decarbonization strategy?